 For ongoing program success, it’s important that everyone know how they’re doing, and that they feel ownership in the outcome.
 Speak monthly with hospital staff involved with Fall TIPS about barriers, and collaborate together to identify workarounds.

-You’ll also be able to compare your unit’s progress against that of the other units and services that have implemented Fall TIPS:
+We also encourage you to create reports that enable your team to compare your unit’s progress against that of the other units and services:

 Fall TIPS has been implemented successfully across the Partners Health Care system and other hospitals throughout the nation.
 We have found that it is important to periodically remind the staff of the evidence behind Fall TIPS and why it is being used at their institution.
 One strategy for refreshing staff knowledge of the Fall TIPS rationale is to pair the re-education with when the Fall TIPS Champions are discussing the monthly reports.
 Another strategy is to integrate this information into the Peer Feedback component of the Fall TIPS audits.